Charles Carroll (barrister): American Revolution

-Mount Clare and other

 In the early 1760s, Carroll took the lead and encouraged a group of his business associates to build a fund for a young saddler, Charles Willson Peale, so that he could go to Europe and study painting.

-After Charles' death, his wife Margaret stayed at Mount Clare until her death there on 14 March 1817.
-Mansion and grounds had many uses and owners during the later 19th Century.
-Their home today is a museum, (both for its architecture, furniture and decorations plus history of the plantation and family) operated since 1917 by the National Society of the Colonial Dames in the State of Maryland, on behalf of the owner which is the City of Baltimore and its Department of Recreation and Parks.
+After Carroll's death, his wife Margaret stayed at Mount Clare until her death there on March 14, 1817.
+The mansion and grounds had many uses and owners during the later 19th century, and now serve as a museum for its architecture, furniture, decorations, and history.
+It has been operated has a museum since 1917 by the National Society of the Colonial Dames in Maryland, on behalf of the City of Baltimore and its Department of Recreation and Parks, which owns the property.
 The core of the home is the refurbished main block.
 The wings, which had been lost over the years, were rebuilt in 1908.
 A great deal of the family furniture and possessions are preserved there.
-The home is a fine example of Georgian architecture, and stands on a rise in the center of Carroll Park in southwest Baltimore City, surrounded by the neighborhoods of "Pigtown", also known by its more recent "gentrified" name of Washington Village.
+The home is a fine example of Georgian architecture, and stands on a rise in the center of Carroll Park in southwest Baltimore City, surrounded by the neighborhoods of "Pigtown", (so named for being the site of butcher shops and meat packing plants to process pigs transported from the Midwest on the B&O Railroad); the neighborhood was also known by its more recent "gentrified" name of Washington Village.
 Mount Clare Museum House is open to the public year-round.